-The location, population, and distribution pattern of sheep for efficient policy formulation for improvement are challenges to the livestock industry.
-There is a great disconnect between the sheep farmers' needs and policy framework towards ameliorating these production constraints.
-The study tries to investigate the population and distribution pattern of sheep in Oyo state, Nigeria.
+The location, population, and distribution pattern of goat for efficient policy formulation for improvement are challenges to the livestock industry.
+There is a great disconnect between the goat farmers' needs and policy framework towards ameliorating these production constraints.
+The study tries to investigate the population and distribution pattern of goat in Oyo state, Nigeria.